jimmo/micropython/docs/library/machine.Signal.rst

     led1.on()
     led2.on()

-Following is the guide when Signal vs Pin should be used:
+Some guidelines on when `Signal` vs `Pin` should be used:

-* Use Signal: If you want to control a simple on/off (including software PWM!) devices like LEDs, multi-segment indicators, relays, buzzers, or read simple binary sensors, like normally open or normally closed buttons, pulled high or low, Reed switches, moisture/flame detectors, etc. etc.
+* Use Signal: If you want to control simple on/off (including software PWM!) devices like LEDs, multi-segment indicators, relays, buzzers, or read simple binary sensors, like normally open or normally closed buttons, pulled high or low, reed switches, moisture/flame detectors, etc. etc.
   Summing up, if you have a real physical device/sensor requiring GPIO access, you likely should use a Signal.

 * Use Pin: If you implement a higher-level protocol or bus to communicate with more complex devices.

-The split between Pin and Signal come from the usecases above and the architecture of MicroPython: Pin offers the lowest overhead, which may be important when bit-banging protocols.
-But Signal adds additional flexibility on top of Pin, at the cost of minor overhead (much smaller than if you implemented active-high vs active-low device differences in Python manually!).
-Also, Pin is a low-level object which needs to be implemented for each support board, while Signal is a high-level object which comes for free once Pin is implemented.

-If in doubt, give the Signal a try!
-Once again, it is offered to save developers from the need to handle unexciting differences like active-low vs active-high signals, and allow other users to share and enjoy your application, instead of being frustrated by the fact that it doesn't work for them simply because their LEDs or relays are wired in a slightly different way.

 Constructors
 ------------